Thraes World Information

 LG goddess of domestic life and negotiation.
-Domain: Life, Nature
+Domain: Law, Life, Nature

 (bair-oh-nahr troo-sill-vur) Moradin's wife and goddess of safety, honesty, home, healing, the dwarven family, records, marriage, faithfulness, loyalty, oaths.
 The Revered Mother acts as an authority figure for the other dwarven gods and she uses her skills in negotiation and her calm demeanor as a way to keep the pantheon unified when tensions rise.

 Clanggedin Silverbeard: NG god of War.
 Domain: War, Tempest